EOEPCA/deployment-guide/docs/prerequisites/container-registry.md

     docker pull harbor.${INGRESS_HOST}/library/alpine:latest
     ```

+    !!! note
-    **Note**: If you're using self-signed certificates or an untrusted CA, you may need to configure Docker to trust the registry's certificate.
+        If you're using self-signed certificates or an untrusted CA, you may need to configure Docker to trust the registry's certificate.

 **Configure Kubernetes to Pull Images from Harbor:**

 The following steps provide an example of how to configure a pod with _Image Pull Secrets_ to use images from the deployed _Container Registry_.

+!!! note
-> Example steps must be adapted for your needs
+    Example steps must be adapted for your needs.

 1. **Create an image pull secret**: